 Next Up is growing.
 2015-16 marks the tenth year since it was started in BC, its eighth year in Alberta, it's seventh year in Saskatchewan, where we have now started a program in Regina.
 It's our fifth year in Ontario and third year in Winnipeg.
 Next Up has also ran two leadership intensive programs for First Nations & Métis Youth in Saskatchewan.
 This year we've launched 3 new intensive programs: the BC Bootcamp weekend which ran in May; the Alberta Climate Leadership Program that ends this Fall; and our newest intensive program, the BC Indigenous Youth In Action (IYIA) program which begins in August 2016.
 The BC IYIA is a collaboration with IndigenEYEZ.

 The people organizing Next Up come from a wide range of backgrounds: public policy, community activism, labour, the non-profit sector, and research.
 We are all involved in social and environmental justice work.
 We’ve created this program because we believe that a better world is not just possible, but an imperative.

 We believe that good solutions to the biggest issues are out there, and can be realized.
 We have different approaches to teaching and learning, but we all believe that a new generation of progressive leaders is needed and should be supported.

-Next Up is a growing network of social change leaders across western Canada.
+Next Up is a growing network of social change leaders across Canada.
 The program is a partnership between several organizations with region specific partnerships that help make the program happen in each region.